 Once you have this basic draft composed it’s time to go over it choose the arguments you wish to make, ensuring that you only use facts that are material to the case.
 Try to examine the situation, and if possible, find the holes in the argument of the opposing party.
 In other words, statements of fact are written by both parties, so you want yours to stand out, and benefit you, not the other party.
 You are writing this to serve you, to persuade the judge, based on the facts alone and how they are presented, to favor your side of the story.

-As you are writing this to persuade, take a look at all you have collected and decide which facts are the most prominent, and use that to your advantage.
-Make your statement of facts not only easy to understand, but interesting as well.
+As you are writing this to persuade, take a look at all you have collected and decided which facts are the most prominent, and use that to your advantage.
+Make your statement of facts not only easy to understand but interesting as well.
 The final draft should be as brief as possible, edit out all immaterial facts and immaterial details.
 Immaterial data in your statement of facts can actually weaken your arguments, so keep it concise and don’t wander off into the land of needless facts.

 Putting it All Together